griffey005/rowknow-site/README.md

-# rowknow-site
+# RowKnow

-The official RowKnow website displaying our team, technologies, and mission.
+Official website for RowKnow.